Results Matter Experience Matters

 Jury Verdict

-Congratulations to Steven Hupp and Ronald Margolis for obtaining a Defense Verdict in a Nursing Home wrongful death case tried in Franklin County Common Pleas Court.
+This week Steven Hupp and Ronald Margolis obtained a Defense Verdict in a medical malpractice case tried in the Mahoning County Common Pleas Court.